-There are just 29 days remaining until the kickoff of the 2020 high school football season.
-But make no mistake, despite the COVID-19 outbreak, swirling uncertainty since April, and the cancelation of spring practice, preparations for the upcoming campaign have been underway throughout the state since early June.
-And teams throughout northeast Georgia are in full countdown mode.
+There are just 29 days remaining until the kickoff of the 2022 high school football season.
+But make no mistake, preparations for the upcoming campaign got underway months ago.
+And teams throughout northeast Georgia already are in full countdown mode.

 Over the next two weeks, AccessWDUN's Friday Game Night will get you prepped for the start of gridiron action with responses from coaches throughout northeast Georgia.
 (Teams run in alphabetical order)...

 The Vikings will obviously have some key changes with the graduation of Clete Cooper at quarterback and several other skilled position players.
 But the key area of focus will certainly be on the defensive side.

 East Hall gave up more than 50 points/game last season, and second-year coach Matt Turner has made improving the defense a top priority.
 There is some talent for sure in Valhalla, but finding the right combinations could be the key to the Vikings being able to make a playoff run.